Introduction

 Why is this important to us?

-It is important because, while the workplace and facilities management sector is increasingly diverse, this is not reflected throughout.
+It is important because, while the workplace and facilities sector is increasingly diverse, this is not reflected throughout.
 The greatest diversity is generally found in those teams delivering the services for which the profession is responsible, rather than in those running them.
 While we are seeing that our entry levels for the profession are increasingly diverse, we need to do more to reflect this across career pathways at all levels.

 Ensuring that we are a diverse and inclusive organisation will allow us to strengthen our ability to support our members and raise their voice, both individually and collectively, on a wide variety of matters.
 It will also permit us in future to better respond to, and influence effectively on, key issues affecting our members’ working lives.